 - What size portfolio do you have at your current position?

 - Where are you with respect to your percentage of the loan and deposit goals, year to date?

 - Who was number one in your group last quarter?
 Where did you rank?

 - How do you organize the financial information of your applicants?

 - What is the status of your credit and loan files?
 How could you improve them?

 - Describe an effective payment schedule that you created.

 - Why are you looking to leave your current company?

 Why You Will Be the Best Loan Officer

 Once the employer has established that you are qualified, they will next want to know why they should hire you above other qualified candidates.
-Think back on your successes, how you fostered new business and how you navigated difficult situations.
-Have an example to speak to each of the following questions.
+Think back on your successes, how you fostered new business, and how you navigated difficult situations.
+Have an example ready for each of the following questions.